grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Solo operators...nobody who is comfortable spending days or weeks at sea alone --- eating fucking cold canned food no less --- ever totally has their head screwed on right.
 Anyway, it doesn't matter how pleasant a person he is.
 The question is, do you think there's anything you can do with that boat that's going to help us?"

 "I am not entirely hopeful.
-It is not much of a craft, and is not likely to have much in the way of resources aboard.
+It is not much of a craft, and seems unlikely to have many resources aboard.
 Frankly, I am surprised he is not lost and dead in the water himself."

 "Find us something, Hemi.
 But don't do anything to set that tweaked motherfucker off while you're over there."